 Salaries and Benefits.
-The Department requests \$70,435 less than enacted from general revenues for Municipal Police Training Academy salaries and benefits.
+The Department requested \$70,435 less than enacted from general revenues for Municipal Police Training Academy salaries and benefits.
 The revised request reflects \$63,541 of turnover savings from maintaining the Director position vacant for approximately 11 pay periods.
-The Governor recommends \$24,052 less than requested to reflect savings from the Director vacancy through the end of the fiscal year.
+The Governor recommended \$24,052 less than requested to reflect savings from the Director vacancy through the end of the fiscal year.
+The Assembly concurred.

 Operations.
-The Department requests \$100,637 more than enacted from all funds for Municipal Police Training Academy operations, lecturers and training equipment.
+The Department requested \$100,637 more than enacted from all funds for Municipal Police Training Academy operations, lecturers and training equipment.
 This includes \$637 more from general revenues and \$100,000 more from federal funds.
 The Academy reviewed and revised its curriculum in FY 2012.
 The revised and expanded curriculum includes additional course offerings, offered more frequently throughout the year.
 The new curriculum requires additional instructors and course materials.
-It appears that the revised request underfunds the lease agreement for space at the Lincoln
+It appears that the revised request underfunds the lease agreement for space at the Lincoln Campus of the Community College of Rhode Island by \$475.